elotech47/array-scaler/README.md

 # ARRAY SCALER

 ## Introduction
-A simple python tool for scaling and resvaling arrays:
+A simple python tool for scaling and rescaling arrays:

 ## Installation